 - Enjoy a hot air balloon ride

-- Back at Jnane Tamsna, sign up for a Moroccan cooking class, select your own ingredients from the garden and find out how to use all those exquisite herbs and spices
+- Back at Jnane Tamsna, sign up for a Moroccan cooking class with the hotel's chef, select your own ingredients from the garden and find out how to use all those exquisite herbs and spices

-- Lie or read in an oasis of peace by swimming pools or somewhere more secluded in the enchanting garden
+- Lie or read in an oasis of peace by one of the swimming pools, the library or somewhere more secluded in the enchanting garden

 Activities on site or nearby include: